University of Hawaiʻi at Mānoa

 Development Timeline

 Subsequent pre-graduation semesters: Keep track of your artifacts.
 Begin your reflective essays and continue to polish them.
 Keep reflective notes on communities and professional situations that interest you.
-Continually review the Guiding Questions for ePortfolio Essays to ensure that your coursework, artifacts and reflections support your interests and meet program standards.
+Continually review the Guiding Questions for ePortfolio Essays to ensure that your coursework, artifacts and reflections support your interests and demonstrate how your work meet program standards.
 Review your evolving ePortfolio with your advisor during each advising session.
 Though you will not be enrolling in the 691 seminar during these middle semesters, you are encouraged to attend a voluntary workshop that will be offered each semester for students requesting assistance with specific elements of the ePortfolio.

 Exiting semester: You will finalize your ePortfolio for faculty committee evaluation.
 You will also provide advice in a presentation to the first-semester students, engage in career preparation activities, and deliver a public presentation based on your ePortfolio.
 Important: Your ePortfolio must be completed and submitted for review by the middle of your exiting semester to provide adequate time for the evaluation.